 By Amit Mehra

-Amit Mehra, who recently turned 50, is a writer, filmmaker and founder of AMP ANGLES, a 15-year-old boutique creative video content agency where they create advertising related video and filmed content.
-Since 1990, he has worked across motion pictures, tv, media and ad industries.
+Amit Mehra, 50, is a writer, filmmaker and founder of AMP ANGLES.
+Since 1990, he’s worked across motion pictures, tv, media and ad industries.
 Also a prolific food, travel blogger and founder of popular foodies meet-up group FoodieBoozard, Amit is based in Mumbai and has an outpost in Bangalore.
 You can connect with him here.